knziiy/ecs-container-exporter/Readme.md

 Almost all metrics have common labels:

 - `container_name`: Container Name.
-For task metrics, "_task_" will be set.
+For task metrics, `_task_` will be set.
 - `container_id`: Container Id.
-For task metrics, "_task_" will be set.
+For task metrics, `_task_` will be set.
 Be careful that all containers have the same container_id, because this script scrapes the first 12 characters.
 - `task_family`: ECS Task family name.
 - `task_revision`: ECS Task Definitions revision number.